 Before the keto diet, the muscles were the main sites to use and soak up sugar in the blood for energy.
-However, they prefer fat as fuel on the long-term keto diet.
+However, they prefer fat as fuel in the long-term keto diet.

 Therefore, the muscles resist the insulin to bring glucose into the cells for energy.
 This is how the slightly increased, but stable sugar is circulating in the blood.

 People must wonder why are blood glucose highest in the morning.
-It is a phenomenon when glucagon, cortisol, adrenaline and growth hormones pulse the liver to wake people up and move spurring gluconeogenesis for those cells which need sugar.
+It is a phenomenon when glucagon, cortisol, adrenaline, and growth hormones pulse the liver to wake people up and move to spur gluconeogenesis for those cells which need sugar.